 - determines policies of the association with a majority vote;

 - adopts resolutions to amend OSBA’s Legislative Platform with a three-fourths (3/4) vote;

 - upon recommendation from the Rules Committee, reviews and adopts the proposed rules for the annual business meeting;

 - accepts the Credentials Committee’s quorum report;

 - receives reports from selected committees and task forces.

-All matters to be voted upon at the annual business meeting shall be mailed to each member of affiliated school boards for study at least thirty (30) days prior to the date of the meeting.
-Any matter not mailed at least thirty (30) days in advance will require a two-thirds (2/3) vote of all registered delegates present in order to be placed on the agenda.
+All matters to be voted upon at the annual business meeting shall be sent to each member of affiliated school boards for study at least thirty (30) days prior to the date of the meeting.
+Any matter not sent at least thirty (30) days in advance will require a two-thirds (2/3) vote of all registered delegates present in order to be placed on the agenda.

 The Delegate Assembly normally meets during the OSBA Capital Conference in November.